 The City of Toronto?

-If the issue is within the jurisdiction of the Toronto Ombudsman, we will refer the complaint to that office.
+If the issue is within the jurisdiction of Ombudsman Toronto, we will refer the complaint to that office.
 Our Office can only look at matters outside the Toronto Ombudsman’s mandate, such as issues involving council members or matters within the authority of other accountability officers, such as the Integrity Commissioner, Lobbyist Registrar, and Auditor General.
 Our Office can also look at systemic issues, which may affect the City of Toronto, on the Ombudsman’s own motion.
 We'll look at each complaint and determine on a case-by-case basis what our involvement might be.

 My municipality’s Integrity Commissioner, Auditor General, Ombudsman, etc.?